Sanjay-j-p/GUI_rosbag_webcam_recorder/README.md

     Clone this repository to your ROS workspace.
     Build the ROS package using catkin_make.
-    Run the GUI script to start and stop webcam streaming and recording.
+    Run the GUI script to see the above metioned features.
     Adjust configuration parameters in the scripts as needed.

 Contributions: